sparkfun/USB_Weather_Board/README.md

 5. Load (up-arrow button) the Weather_Board_3.ino sketch into the Arduino IDE.

 6. Click on the Upload (right arrow) button at the top of the window.
 The code should compile then upload to the USB Weather Board.
-If there are any errors, double-check that you installed the required libraries to the correct place, and have restarted the Arduino IDE.
-If you continue to have problems, please contact SparkFun Technical Support (see the "Contact" section of www.sparkfun.com) and they will be happy to help you get up and running.
+If there are any errors, double-check that you installed the required libraries to the correct folder, and have restarted the Arduino IDE.
+If you continue to have problems, please contact SparkFun Technical Support (see the "Contact" section of www.sparkfun.com) and they'll be happy to help you get up and running.

 Once the sketch is uploaded, the green LED will blink three times and the board will begin running.
-To check the output, you can open the Serial Monitor window (magnifying-glass button).
-To bring up the menu, send a 'Z' character to the board.
+To check the output, you can use the terminal software of your choice, or open the Arduino IDE's Serial Monitor window (magnifying-glass button).
+Ensure that the Serial Monitor window is set to "9600 baud", and that line ending is set to "carriage return".
+To bring up the menu, type a 'Z' character into the entry box at the top of the window, and press send or hit return.
 See the datasheet for more information.

+If you have questions, don't hesistate to contact us at techsupport@sparkfun.com.

 Have fun!
 Your friends at SparkFun.